CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Data that is otherwise deemed sensitive.

-The General Data Protection Regulation (GDPR) and Finnish national laws regulate sensitive personal data processing.
+The General Data Protection Regulation (GDPR) and Finnish national laws regulate sensitive personal data processing. (but not only)

 According to the GDPR, a data controller is an individual or organization that determines the purposes and means of processing sensitive personal data, and it is usually an academic organization.
 On the other hand, a data processor is an individual or organization that processes personal data on the controller's behalf, for example, an IT service provider, in this case, CSC.
 Data processing terms such as duration, scope, and purpose, and the relationship between the data controller and CSC are defined in a legally biding document called Data Protection Agreement (DPA).
+Morever, the GDPR requires data controllers to carry out a Data Protection Impact Assessment (DPIA) for operations that are 'likely to result in a high risk to the rights and freedoms of natural persons.'

 The Finnish Act on Secondary Use of Health and Social Data applies when health and social information is collected and saved in a register (for example, during examination in health care services, or while applying for social benefits), and then the original information is used for a different purpose, for example research.
 In this case processing is possible only in a certified computing environment in compliance with the Finnish Act on the Secondary Use and the Findata Authority's Regulation and guidace is provided in this paragraph: SD Desktop for secondary use.